 - For full ingredient list, see Nutrition.

-Add quinoa, 1¼ cups (2½ cups) water, and a pinch of salt to a small saucepan over high heat.
+Add quinoa, 1¼ cups water, and a pinch of salt to a small saucepan over high heat.
 Bring to a boil, cover, reduce heat to low, and cook until the spirals burst and water is absorbed, 15 to 17 minutes.
 (4-serving meal: use 2½ cups water)

-Heat 1 tbsp (2 tbsp) olive oil in a large pot over medium-high heat.
+Heat 1 tbsp olive oil in a large pot over medium-high heat.
 Add garlic, ginger, red onion, and a pinch of salt and cook until fragrant, 2 to 3 minutes.
 (4-serving meal: use 2 tbsp olive oil)

-Add vegetable broth concentrate, 2 cups (4 cups) water, ¼ tsp (½ tsp) salt, and a pinch of pepper to the large pot with the aromatics.
-Bring to a boil, reduce heat to low, and simmer 3 to 5 minutes.
+Add vegetable broth concentrate, 2 cups water, ¼ tsp salt, and a pinch of pepper to the large pot with the aromatics.
+Bring to a boil, reduce heat to low, and simmer, 3 to 5 minutes.
 (4-serving meal: use 4 cups water, ½ tsp salt)

-Add peanut butter, Sriracha, and just ½ cup (1 cup) tomatoes to the soup, and stir.
+Add peanut butter, Sriracha, and just ½ cup crushed tomatoes to the soup, and stir.
 Add Swiss chard and cook until the soup is slightly thickened and the chard has wilted, 4 to 5 minutes.
 (4-serving meal: use 1 cup crushed tomatoes) TIPS: Use less Sriracha if you prefer less heat.
 Save the remaining tomatoes for your own use.

 Divide the West African peanut stew between large bowls.
 Top with quinoa and sprinkle with peanuts.
-Bon appétit!
+Tuck in!